nagyist/tao-user-guide/src/interactions/media-interaction.md

 **Step 3:** In the Properties Panel, determine the size of the screen on which the video or audio will play, select if the media device should *autostart* (begin playing on opening the item), *loop* (play over and over again), and be allowed to pause, and if looped, how many times it should play through before stopping.

-These property options will affect how the test-taker views the media object while it is playing.
+These property options will affect how the Test-taker views the media object while it is playing.

 <div class="hidden-video">
 [![Media Step 4](http://img.youtube.com/vi/rFkJMNsaYwE/0.jpg)](http://www.youtube.com/watch?v=rFkJMNsaYwE)